IBM/kar-apps/simulators/README.md

 can be done anytime, with the thread in auto or manual mode:
 curl -s -H "Content-Type: application/json" -X POST http://localhost:7080/simulator/togglereeferrest

-To put shipthread in auto mode with 10 second delay between updates...
+To put shipthread in auto mode with N second delay between updates...
 ... from command line:
-curl -s -H "Content-Type: application/json" -X POST http://localhost:7080/simulator/setunitdelay -d 10
+curl -s -H "Content-Type: application/json" -X POST http://localhost:7080/simulator/setunitdelay -d N
-... from another reeferapp service:
-Kar.restPost("simservice", "simulator/setunitdelay", Json.createValue(10);

-To put shipthread into manual mode...
-... from command line:
+Note:
+   The above command only works for values of N greater than one digit due to a liberty bug.
-curl -s -H "Content-Type: application/json" -X POST http://localhost:7080/simulator/setunitdelay -d 00
+   To work around this for all values of N, use: curl -s -H "Content-Type: application/json" -X POST http://localhost:7080/simulator/setunitdelay -d '{"value":N}'

-... from another reeferapp service:
+... to change the unit delay from another reeferapp service:
-Kar.restPost("simservice", "simulator/setunitdelay", Json.createValue(0);
+Kar.restPost("simservice", "simulator/setunitdelay", Json.createObjectBuilder().add("value", N).build());

+To put shipthread into manual mode, POST N=0 to simulator/setunitdelay.

 To see all persistent simulator configuration data from command line:
 kar -app reeferapp -invoke simhelper simservice getAll